Andrew Cooper (actor)

 Andrew Cooper (born 24 February 1981) is an English actor and model.

 Career

 Cooper appeared in an advertisement for Diet Coke in 2013.
-He has appeared in advertisements for several well known brands including Dunhill, Topman, Georgio Armani, and Paul Smith.
+He has appeared in advertisements for several well known brands including Dunhill, Topman, Giorgio Armani, and Paul Smith.
 Cooper made a move into acting and costarred on the television show The Royals.

 He appeared in a Hallmark Channel television movie called Royal Hearts in 2018, opposite Cindy Busby and James Brolin.

 Personal life

 He is married to Jane Cooper.
-They have 2 children, daughter Taylor (born 2009) and Jackson (born 2010).
+They have 2 children, daughter Taylor (born 2008) and Jackson (born 2010).
 The couple own a pet store called The Mutz Nutz, a store that is at the heart of the community and aims to work with the various local charities in re-homing unwanted animals.

 In 2016, he launched a cookbook called Juice Manifesto featuring more than 100 recipes for nutritious juices and smoothies.